It is a heterocyclic compound of carbon, nitrogen, oxygen, and hydrogen with the formula C5H4N4O3.

-It may seem like there are many foods you should avoid to help lower uric acid levels.
+It may seem like many foods you should avoid to help lower uric acid levels.
 The best way to limit these foods is by making a weekly meal plan.
-Talk to your dietitian to help you make the best diet plan for you.
+Talk to your dietitian to help you make the best diet plan.

-You can also join an online support group for people with uric acid-related illnesses to get more ideas on how to prepare the best meals for yourself.
+You can also join an online support group for people with uric acid-related illnesses to get more ideas on preparing the best meals for yourself.